citp/privacy-policy-historical/t/tr/tri/tripsta.co.uk.md

 In case you access a webpage of our website using such a plugin, your browser will contact the Facebook server and load the visual presentation of the plugin as well as present it to you.
 During this exercise, the Facebook server receives information concerning your visit of the website of our internet presence as well as further data like your IP address.

-By clicking on the plugins, your browser connects directly to Facebook's servers.
-Facebook transmits the content of the then visible plugin directly to your browser and integrates it into the page on our website.
+When the plugin is loaded, Facebook transmits the content of the then visible plugin directly to your browser and integrates it into the page on our website.
 We therefore have no influence on the amount of data that Facebook is able to collect using these plugins.
 Information concerning the subject matter is made available by Facebook‘ data protection policy.
 If you are logged in to Facebook at the time, it can associate your visit to the page to your Facebook account.
 If you interact with the plugins, for example by clicking the 'Like’ button or by posting a comment, the information you give is then sent directly to Facebook and saved there.
 If you do not have a Facebook account, it is still possible for Facebook to identify and store your IP address after you have clicked the Facebook note.

 To find out more about the reasons why and the extent to which Facebook collects data, how the data is further processed and used, your rights in the matter, and settings options you can choose that protect your privacy, please see [Facebook´s data use policy](https://www.facebook.com/about/privacy/).